 The boys asked how I was.
 Hungover, I said.
 That got a laugh.
 Their medic-cum-physiotherapist-cum-massage guru, Daniel Knortz, came around and offered to replace my now dirty and incompetently executed bandage job.
 I hopped onto the massage bed.
 He got the old bandages off, and started his preliminary examination.

 “Uh,” he said, after a few moments.
 “You know you’ve broken your leg, right?”

 An angel of mercy, in the form of a Korean electronics engineer — and his wife — who Frances had met in the chat of a YouTube channel sabre watch party.

-A hospital, US-style, complete with questions about my health insurance.
+A hospital, US-style, complete with pointed questions about my health insurance.

-A stainless steel room where a horde of what appeared to be medical students debated what to do with me in rapid-fire agglutinative syllables, punctuated with head shakes and the occasional inhalation through the teeth — like sucking on an unfiltered joint.
+A stainless steel room where a horde of what appeared to be medical students debated what to do with me in rapid-fire agglutinative syllables, punctuated with head shakes and the occasional inhalation through their teeth, like sucking on unfiltered joints.
 They eventually wrapped my leg in a rapid-heating cast that left me feeling like a warm ham.

 My first ever business class flight, red-eye, thanks to said electronic engineer’s wife and her superior haggling skills with a series of increasingly harried Korean Air staff.
 She had a son the year afterwards.
 He’s going to grow up wondering why mysterious birthday presents keep arriving from Australia.

 Three and a half days at Sydney Royal Prince Alfred Hospital waiting for a surgical slot.
 My transplant physician father-in-law joked that I’d been waiting so long for the operation that he could make a good case for just leaving the leg alone.